-The rising availability of healthcare data necessitates the precise analysis of illness diagnosis, progression, and real-time monitoring to enhance patients' therapies.
-Machine learning (ML) models are used in this context to extract significant characteristics and insights from high-dimensional and heterogeneous healthcare data to identify various illnesses and patient behaviours in a SHeS.
+The rising availability of healthcare data necessitates precise analysis of illness diagnosis, progression, and realtime monitoring to enhance patients' therapies.
+Machine Learning (ML) models are used in this context to extract significant characteristics and insights from high-dimensional and heterogeneous healthcare data to identify various illnesses and patient behaviors in a Smart Healthcare System (SHS).
 However, recent studies reveal that ML models employed in different application areas are susceptible to adversarial assaults.
-This work [116] describes a novel adversarial method for exploiting the ML classifiers used in an SHeS.
-An attacker with a rudimentary understanding of data distribution, the SHeS model, and an ML algorithm may launch both targeted and untargeted assaults.
-Their attack employs five different adversarial ML algorithms to carry out various malicious behaviours on an SHeS (e.g., data poisoning, misclassifying outputs, and so on).
-Using these adversarial capabilities, the authors modify medical device readings resulting from the SHS to change the patient status (disease-affected, normal condition, activities, etc.).

-Furthermore, according to an adversary's training and testing phase capabilities, the system undertakes white and black box attacks on an SHeS.
-They also assess the effectiveness of their work in various SHeS settings and medical equipment.
-Their rigorous study demonstrates that the suggested adversarial approach may severely reduce the effectiveness of an ML-based SHeS in properly recognizing illnesses and normal patient behaviours, resulting in incorrect treatment.
+This work [109] describes a novel adversarial method for exploiting the ML classifiers used in a SHS.
+An attacker with a rudimentary understanding of data distribution, the SHS model, and an ML algorithm may launch both targeted and untargeted assaults.
+Their attack employs five different adversarial ML algorithms to carry out various malicious behaviors on a SHS (e.g., data poisoning, misclassifying outputs, and so on).
+Using these adversarial capabilities, the authors modify medical device readings resulting from the SHS to change patient status (disease-affected, normal condition, activities, etc.).
+Furthermore, we undertake white and black box attacks on a SHS according to an adversary's training and testing phase capabilities.
+They also assess the effectiveness of their work in various SHS settings and medical equipment.
+Their rigorous study demonstrates that the suggested adversarial approach may severely reduce the effectiveness of an ML-based SHS in properly recognizing illnesses and normal patient behaviors, resulting in incorrect treatment.

-2.6.
-Smart Economy
+2.6 Smart Economy